 Birding at Guajome Regional Park

-Birds present within the park include, waterfowls, neotropicals, hawks, kites, and pheasants.
+Birds present within the park include waterfowls, neotropicals, hawks, kites, and pheasants.

 For more San Diego Birding Hotspots- Click Here!